tiffchu/Anomaly_Detection_US_Senate/README.md

 #### Problem Statement 🤯
 * Members of Congress wield significant influence over companies they invest in, raising concerns about potential conflicts of interest and unfair advantages in financial markets
 * The STOCK Act mandates public reporting of asset transactions by Congress members, providing an opportunity to detect and prevent insider trading
-* This project addresses the challenge of identifying abnormal stock purchases that may warrant further investigation. others
+* This project addresses the challenge of identifying abnormal stock purchases that may warrant further investigation, especially when under accusation of insider trading

 <!-- GETTING STARTED -->
 ## Getting Started